FAQ

 Here in Switzerland, these three forms of talk therapy (psychologist, psychotherapist and counsellor) range on a spectrum.

-• Psychologists and psychotherapists have a Swiss-recognized undergraduate and postgraduate in Psychology (and further accreditation in psychotherapy for psychotherapists) and a number of years of work-based training and experience.
+• Psychologists and psychotherapists have a Swiss-recognized (or their international equivalent) undergraduate and postgraduate in Psychology (and further accreditation in psychotherapy for psychotherapists) and a number of years of work-based training and experience.
 Both are nationally protected titles which means that only practitioners who have been accredited by Swiss authorities (for example, FSP – La Fédération Suisses des Psychologues or FMH – Fédération des Médecins Suisses) may use these titles to describe their work.

 • Counsellors are regulated by each canton and in order to use the title Counsellor or Relation d’aide, one must register with the local canton and demonstrate a certain level of training and experience.